ShanghaiEyevolutionTechnology/okvis/README.md

 The developpers will be happy to assist you or to consider bug reports / feature requests.
 But questions that can be answered reading this document will be ignored.
 Please contact s.leutenegger@imperial.ac.uk.

+If you have any questions about the LeadSense demo application, please contact leadsense@ilooktech.com.